 Holiday Gift Guide

-What are some good tech gifts for my kids this holiday season?
+What are some good tech gifts ideas for kids this holiday season?

 Great question!
 There are so many choices that it can be hard to sort through them.
-Here are some of my favorites:
+Here are some of my favorite gift ideas for kids:

 If your child is interested in electronics, Snap Circuits are a great entry and they are reasonably priced.
 There are several different kits, but two that would be a good starting point include Snap Circuits and Snap Circuits – Snaptricity.
 Technology gifts often require a lot of assistance from adults, but these are great choices that kids can explore independently.
 This would be independent starting at around age 9-10.